RawadAlaryan/Design-Patterns/target/classes/creationalDesignPatterns/objectPoolDesignPattern/ObjectPoolDesignPattern.md

 ### Object Pool Design Pattern has the following elements:
-1. ReusableObject: A Class in use for a limited amount of time by Clients, then returned to ReusablePool.
+1. Reusable Object: A Class in use for a limited amount of time by Clients, then returned to ReusablePool.
-2. ReusablePool: A Class to manage Reusable-Objects for use by Client objects.
+2. Reusable Pool: A Class to manage Reusable-Objects for use by Client objects.
 3. Client: Main Class that uses Reusable-Objects.